cessda/cessda.guidelines.public/sml/ca10-security.md

 *SML1 - Initial usability:* Security was addressed in the development phases up to and including design.
+The Privacy Impact Rating (PIR) was assessed.

 *SML2 - Use is feasible:* Security was addressed in the development phases up to and including implementation.
+A mitigation plan, based on the PIR, was produced.

+*SML3 - Use is possible by most users:* Security was addressed in the development phases up to and including implementation.
 Developers have undertaken appropriate Security training.

-*SML3 - Use is possible by most users:* Security was addressed in the development phases up to and including implementation.
+The PIR mitigation plan was implemented.

 *SML4 - Software is usable:* Security was addressed in the development phases up to and including verification and testing.
+The implementation of the PIR mitigation plan was verified.

 *SML5 - Demonstrable usability:* Security was addressed in the development phases up to and including product release.